widdowquinn/widdowquinn.github.io/_pages/group_responsibilities.md

 Weekly reports can and should be minimalist - basically, list

-    what you’ve been working on for the lab, including progress made and obstacles overcome;
+- what you’ve been working on for the lab, including progress made and obstacles overcome;
-    deferred items and upcoming issues;
+- deferred items and upcoming issues;
-    long term goals;
+- long term goals;
-    work-related travel
+- work-related travel;
-    anything else you want Leighton to know, including personal issues.
+- anything else you want Leighton to know, including personal issues;

 If most of the weekly report can be copy-pasted from the previous week, feel free to do so.
 If it takes you more than 60 minutes to do each week, you’re probably overthinking it.